 How often can you train this same triceps workout?

 For a workout with this volume and intensity, something like 2–3 times per week is probably enough.
 Twice a week will probably be plenty for many, but if you feel that you have recovered quicker and that you can beat your previous weights, you could repeat it almost every other day.

 An alternative is to do this workout once a week, but do one or two lighter workouts in between.
 In the lighter workouts, you can reduce both volume and weights, so that you are refreshed and helping your recovery along the way, rather than adding to the burden.
 Or, you could do a chest workout in between, which will hit your triceps indirectly and thus function as something of a light triceps workout.

 And that’s it!
-Hopefully, by now you have a good grasp of your triceps muscle anatomy, what some effective tricep exercises are, and how you can combine them into one awesome triceps workout.
+Hopefully, by now you have a good grasp of your triceps muscle anatomy, what some of the best tricep exercises are, and how you can combine them into one awesome triceps workout.

 Please feel free to download our workout app to train this workout (and many more!) and track your gains.
 Remember to try and increase the weight you are using in each exercise to ensure your continued muscle growth and strength gains.

 Subscribe to our weekly newsletter to get notified of new articles, and get weekly training tips!

 Do you want to read more of our muscle group training guides?
 You find them all here.